MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 ﻿---
 title: Create an environment variable with SAP connection parameters (preview)
-description: Create an environment variable in Power Apps that contains all of your SAP system information.
+description: Define an environment variable in Power Apps that contains all of your SAP system information then reuse it in your SAP flow actions.
 author: EllenWehrle
 ms.subservice: cloud-flow
 ms.topic: article